How to animate blinks and eye darts

 A blink is not a random thing.
 Yes, we sometimes blink because our eyes are dry, but there are a few universal reasons for blinking that an animator needs to be aware of:

-Try something right now: look to your left and then quickly look to you right.
+Try this right now: look to your left and then quickly look to you right.
 Did you blink?
 Odds are you did.
-A head turn (or any fast head movement) would almost always cause us to blink.
+A head turn (or any fast head movement) would almost always get us to blink.

 A change of thought

 When a character realizes something or thinks of a solution to a problem, a blink would emphasize it and convey that emotion.

 After a long lingering look a blink can help keep things alive.

 1) Regular blink

 Closing lids (2 frames) hold eyes closed (1 frame) opening lids (3 frames).

 - Head movement